ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 ##### `remove()` Function
 This function will remove the attribute for a provided key, and return the value.
 If the key does not exist, it will return a `graphql:Error`.

-> **Note:** Even though this is supported, destructive-modification of the `graphql:Context` is discouraged.
+> **Note:** Even though this is supported, destructive modification of the `graphql:Context` is discouraged.
 This is because these modifications may affect the parallel executions in queries.

 ```ballerina
 resource function get greeting(graphql:Context context) returns string|error {